joe-elias/file-samplr/README.md

 # file-samplr

-code to make a sample directory containing files, then randomly sample the files into another directory using bash script.
+randomly sample files into another directory using bash script. originally developed to create a training dataset for PAM recordings annotations.

+included is a general framework for constructing a directory framework with files to test the sampler.